-A6.6 Traffic contro oller - Inspector (TC-I) training A6.6.1 About the TC Inspector This training is similar to the To inspection material.
-C training but includes level 2 and level 3 training This training is delivered by selected trainers and may include a regional network induction for the region where the workshop is being held.
-Prior to carrying out inspection receive that RCA's level 2 and 3 s in any region, the TC Inspector must 3 network induction.
+A6.6.1 About the TC Inspector training This training is similar to the TC training but includes level 2 and level 3 inspection material.
+This training is delivered by selected trainers and may include a regional network induction for the region where the workshop is being held.
+Prior to carrying out inspections in any region, the TC Inspector must receive that RCA's level 2 and 3 network induction.
 There is no prerequisite for this level of training.
-This qualification enables the h older, once briefed by the STMS, to: undertake inspections that a level 3 roads undertake inspections on the section of the sectio emove level LV and level 1 TTM worksites are totally outside the edgeline of level 2 and e lane of level 2 roads with permanent speed vity, the onsite control must be by an STMS C Inspector.
-This special qualification is des igned for: Type of person Examples 5 Person who might be infrequently (eg 4 or less occasions per annum) required to carry out inspections on the live lane of level 2 roads Planners/property staff required to make confirmatory site or location inspections on level 2 or level 3 roads over the course of one year Students or casual workers employed to carry out a study A traffic count from a safe location, or a visual inspection of an asset such as a sign or a barrier system

-Staff who are regularly involved in the installation of TTM closures on level 2 and level 3 roads, which may include inspecting or carrying out non- invasive work, are not eligible for the TC Inspector and must hold the level 2/3 STMS or STMS-NP qualification.
-Examples of staff involved in activities that will not be eligible are: contract manager for level 2/3 project litter collection • gardening sign or other device cleaning.
+This qualification enables the holder, once briefed by the STMS, to: • set up, maintain, alter and re emove level LV and level 1 TTM worksites • undertake inspections that a level 3 roads • undertake inspections that are totally outside the edgeline of level 2 and • undertake inspections on the lane of level 2 roads with permanent speed under 65km/h.
+For this activity, the onsite control must be by an STMS L2/3, or an STMS-NP or a TC Inspector.
+This special qualification is desi igned for: Type of person Examples Ç (eg 4 or less occasions per annum) Planners/property staff required to make confirmatory site or location inspections on level 2 or level 3 roads over the course of one year A traffic count from a safe location, or a visual inspection of an asset such as a sign or a barrier system Staff who are regularly involved in the installation of TTM closures on level 2 and level 3 roads, which may include inspecting or carrying out non- invasive work, are not eligible for the TC Inspector and must hold the level 2/3 STMS or STMS-NP qualification.
+Examples of staff involved in activities that will not be eligible are: contract manager for level 2/3 project litter collectiongardening sign or other device cleaning.
 A6.6.2 Type of course This is a one-day workshop with assessments.
 Attendees must achieve a 60 percent pass of the assessments to gain the qualification.
 Those who pass the course can apply through their trainers to receive a certificate of achievement and a warrant card that will be issued by the NZTA.
 Those who take charge of a worksite in the absence of the STMS must be certified and registered on the NZTA's TTM database.